Scroll to content

 Backworth Park Primary works with a wide range of Local Authority Services and agencies, as well as other North Tyneside schools, and other private providers to fulfil the statutory duties placed on all schools and also to enhance our provision, particularly for sport and creative arts.

-Backworth Park works closely with Shiremoor Primary, a local school in the community.
+Backworth Park works closely with other primary schools in the community.
 This enables us to benefit from more staff training opportunities, team planning and delivery and inter-school competitions.
 This can also be a cost effective way of working.

 We work very closely on joint projects with George Stephenson High School, which is the main feeder school for our children when they move into Year 7.
 There is a structured transition programme to help the children to prepare for life in a much bigger school environment.